 - general joint aches and pains

 - hip or pelvic girdle pain (PGP / SPD)

 Huge postural and hormonal changes, as well as increased weight of the growing baby, can all place strain on your muscles, joints and ligaments.
 During pregnancy your ligaments also start to soften and become more stretchy, meaning they are more vulnerable to strain.

 You may be worried about how you will cope with the discomfort during labour or how you can keep mobile.

-An osteopathic assessment after birth can assess and release any stresses and strains within your body as a result of the pregnancy, labour or from caring for a new born.
+An osteopathic assessment after birth will allow us to asses your needs and release any stresses and strains within your body as a result of your pregnancy, labour or from caring for a newborn.

 If you are at all concerned about treatment in pregnancy, please consult your osteopath to discuss your concerns.
 For more information, please see the FAQs section relating to osteopathy in pregnancy.